 “Health is not merely the absence of disease or infirmity, it is a state of complete physical, mental and social well being” – World Health Organization

 The data generated and collected is not computable by humans in isolation.
-Use of AI algorithms to make sense of the vast data not only saves precarious human time and efforts but also makes the process more efficient.
+Use of AI algorithms by healthcare AI development companies to make sense of the vast data not only saves precarious human time and efforts but also makes the process more efficient.

 For researchers: Collection of crowd-sourced medical data is something that the companies focusing on healthcare research are focused on.
 Data from various mobile devices is being pooled and aggregated in order to gain access to live health stats.